Lucksi/Mr.Holmes/README.md

 <br>

 # :heavy_exclamation_mark: DISCLAIMER
 ### This Tool is Not 100% Accurate so it can fail somtimes.
-Also this tool is made for educational and research purposes only..use it wisely
+Also this tool is made for educational and research purposes only, i do not assume any kind of responsibility for any imprope use of this tool.
 <br>

 #  SCREENSHOT